qsong1012/COBRE_HE/maskhit/README.md

 * Determine number of regions to sample from the WSI:
     - `python utils/get_region_info.py --meta-svs=meta/tcga_brca_svs.pickle --grid-size=10`
     - From the output, determine a reasonable number of regions to sample from each WSI.
 For example, we can use 64 regions if the majority of WSIs contain less than 64 regions.
 * Specify the grid size and number of regions in model training.
-To save computational memory, specify the number of patches to sample from each region and do not use `--sample-all`
+To save computational memory, specify the number of patches to sample from each region
     - `--grid-size=10 --regions-per-svs=64 --num-patches=100`

 # Fine-tune for downstream tasks